ckzixf/ckzixf1.github.io/_publications/2009-10-01-paper-title-number-1.md

 eBusiness, eCommerce, eManagement, eLearning and eGovernance}
 }'
 ---
-This paper is about the number 1.
+%This paper is about the number 1.
 The number 2 is left for future work.

 [Download paper here](http://academicpages.github.io/files/1-2015-IC5E-Recommendations.pdf)